kubernetes/website/content/en/blog/_posts/2022-12-26-pod-scheduling-readiness.md

 actually running, or it means load on the API server and Scheduler due to constant attempts.

 Scheduling gates allows an external quota manager to address the above limitation of ResourceQuota.
-Specifically, the manager could add a `example-com/quota-check` scheduling gate to all Pods created in the cluster (using a mutating webhook).
+Specifically, the manager could add a `example.com/quota-check` scheduling gate to all Pods created in the cluster (using a mutating webhook).
 The manager would then remove the gate when there is quota to start the Pod.

 ## Whats next?

-To use this feature, the `PodSchedulingReadiness` feature gate must be enabled in the API Server and Scheduler.
-You're more than welcome to test it out and tell us (sig-scheduling) what you think!
+To use this feature, the `PodSchedulingReadiness` feature gate must be enabled in the API Server and scheduler.
+You're more than welcome to test it out and tell us (SIG Scheduling) what you think!

 ## Additional resources

 - [Pod Scheduling Readiness](https://kubernetes.io/docs/concepts/scheduling-eviction/pod-scheduling-readiness/)
  in the Kubernetes documentation
 - [Kubernetes Enhancement Proposal](https://github.com/kubernetes/enhancements/blob/master/keps/sig-scheduling/3521-pod-scheduling-readiness/README.md)